 Full-time employees work longer hours.
 On average, they work 38 hours per week.

 Casual employees usually work irregular hours.
-A casual employee does not have a firm commitment in advance from their employer about how long they will be employed for, or the days (or hours) they will work.
+A casual employee does not have a firm commitment in advance from their employer to ongoing work with an agreed pattern of work.

 Find information about changing from part-time to casual employment.